 Most employers with CORP members are already processing payroll and contributions with updated data entry requirements.
 However, there are corrections-specific employers who may not be prepared for the updated technical requirements.

 Click here for the most recent contribution codes and data requirements for processing payroll and contributions.

 Member Benefits – Different plans depending on which agency employs members

 Employers must be aware that the pending pension reform creates two different benefit structures, one for correction and detention officers and another for certain employees of the Administrative Office of the Courts.
 Employers can check A.R.S.
 38-881 for help determining membership eligibility.

 Starting in July 2018, newly hired corrections and detention officers who work in state prisons, county jails, and municipalities will receive retirement benefits through the Public Safety Personnel Defined Contribution Plan.
 This is a 401(a) plan in which member and employers contribute towards members’ retirement.

 This reform closes CORP to new members from corrections and detention positions.
-The 401(a) tax-deferred retirement plan administered by Nationwide Retirement Services and managed by the PSPRS Defined Contribution Committee provides retirement benefits to all Tier 3 corrections and detentions officers.
+The 401(a) tax-deferred retirement plan administered by Nationwide Retirement Solutions and managed by the PSPRS Defined Contribution Committee provides retirement benefits to all Tier 3 corrections and detentions officers.